Akhathuto/Edgtec-Trends/README.md

       ```

 3.  **Install Dependencies:**
-    This project uses a modern setup where dependencies are managed by the execution environment.
-No `npm install` command is necessary.
+    This project uses a modern setup where dependencies are managed by the execution environment. **No `npm install` command is necessary.**

 ### Running the Application

-Since this project is a modern frontend application, you can run it using any simple local web server.
+This project is a modern frontend application and can be run with any simple local web server.
 The easiest way is using the `serve` package.

-1.  **Open your terminal or command prompt.**

-2.  **Navigate to the project's root directory:**
+1.  **Open your terminal** and navigate to the project's root directory:
     ```bash
     cd path/to/your/edgtec-folder
     ```

-3.  **Run the app using `npx` (this downloads and runs `serve` without a global installation):**
+2.  **Run the app** using `npx` (this runs `serve` without a global installation):
     ```bash
     npx serve .
     ```

-4. Open your browser and navigate to the local address provided in the terminal (usually `http://localhost:3000`).
+3. Open your browser and navigate to the local address provided in the terminal (usually `http://localhost:3000`).
 The application should now be running.

-## Technology Stack
+## 💻 Technology Stack

 This application is built with a modern frontend stack, leveraging the power of AI to deliver its core features.